Frequently Asked Questions

 No. However, exemption exams are available for most of the core courses.
 Exemption exams are offered at the beginning of each term.
 A student may also be given an "administrative exemption" based on prior course work.
 Exemption from a course does not reduce the total number of credits needed to complete the degree.
 Students have the ability to substitute an elective in place of the required course.

 What are some additional courses that I can take to prepare for business school?

 Our program is heavily quantitative in nature.
-A college-level calculus course with a grade equivalent to a C or better is required to matriculate.
-In addition, we recommend the following preparatory courses: statistics, financial accounting, macro or micro economics, and corporate finance.
+We recommend the following preparatory courses: calculus, statistics, financial accounting, macro or micro economics, and corporate finance.